 This study focuses on the findings of the pumped storage hydropower (PSP) SSS which was developed with support from the European Union Technical Assistance Facility (EU-TAF) for Sustainable Energy.
-It provides an overview
+It provides an overview of the identified resource potential, opportunities, barriers or challenges and recommendations to achieve an optimal contribution to the CMP.

-Global projections to 2040 recognise renewable energy as a critical part of a diversified electricity mix to meet the power needs of the world (Figure PSP offers flexibility and storage that 2). complements an increased share of variable renewable energy (VRE).
+Global projections to 2040 recognise renewable energy - including PSP power - as a critical part of a diversified electricity mix to meet the power needs of the world (Figure 2).